-Definition of Variables: In our conducted study the following variables are defined as:
+Definition of Variables: variables was defined as:

-- The address of the patients: all the centered areas in Basrah are considered as urban while all the peripheral areas are considered as rural. - In regard to the insulin starting after diagnosis of T1DM: patients who started prescribing insulin therapy on the same day of T1DM diagnosis by the doctor are considered as immediate insulin users otherwise they are considered nonimmediate insulin users.
+- The address of the patients: all the centered areas in Basrah are considered as urban while all the peripheral areas are considered as rural. - In regard to the insulin starting after diagnosis of T1DM: patients who started prescribing insulin therapy on the same day of T1DM diagnosis by the doctor are considered as immediate insulin users otherwise they are considered nonimmediate insulin users. - In regard to the regimen of insulin: in the study any patient used prandial regular human insulin three times daily with additional doses of basal insulin (including NPH insulin) at bed time is considered as basal-bolus insulin user otherwise they are considered non basal bolus insulin users.

-- In regard to the regimen of insulin: in the study any patient used prandial regular human insulin three times daily with additional doses of basal insulin (including NPH insulin) at bed time is considered as basal-bolus insulin user otherwise they are considered non basal bolus insulin users. - In the study, patients who use syringes for insulin delivery are considered as insulin syringe users otherwise they are considered non-insulin syringes users including those using insulin pens or using both syringes and insulin pens for insulin delivery. - What is considered as "recent acute illness" in this study is that any patient who had an illness of belong to or occurring at a time immediately before the present, and his disease is of rapid onset and or a short course. - In regard to missed insulin dose: in this study any patient who intentionally or unintentionally missed what prescribed insulin regimen dose is considered as missing an insulin dose. - What is considered as "previous DKA" in this study is that any patient who had DKA diagnosis documentation by a doctor with hospital admission and discharging card.
+- In the study, patients who use syringes for insulin delivery are considered as insulin syringe users otherwise they are considered non-insulin syringes users including those using insulin pens or using both syringes and insulin pens for insulin delivery. - What is considered as "recent acute illness" in this study is that any patient who had an illness of belong to or occurring at a time immediately before the present, and his disease is of rapid onset and or a short course. - Regarding missed insulin dose: any doses of daily insulin missed intentionally or unintentionally were considered as missing an insulin dose. - Previous DKA in this study, is that any patient who had DKA diagnosis documents by a doctor with hospital admission and discharging card.